-Fieldcraft Training allows cadets to develop their personal skills and knowledge in a wide range of activities which relate directly to working and living in a field environment.
+Fieldcraft training allows cadets to develop their personal skills and knowledge in a wide range of activities which relate directly to working and living in a field environment.
 In addition, it offers a wide range of opportunities for leadership at all levels.
 As fieldcraft training is a core cadet activity, cadets will progress through the 22 fieldcraft lessons, which vary from field administration, building a shelter, movement at night, cooking in the field and movement with weapons.

-Military Skills builds upon and develops what Cadets have learnt during their field craft training.
+‘Military Skills’ builds upon and develops what cadets have learnt during their fieldcraft training.
 Military Skills also introduce the use of weapon handling and the knowledge and application of basic tactics.
-These events are run at a both a Wing and Corps level.
+These events are run at a both Wing and Corps level.